e-rotaract/e-rotaract.github.io/_pages/join-us.md

 #  position: top
 #  width: 150px

-pretitle: We are happy to hear you wish to
+pretitle: Happy to hear you wish to
 title: Join us!
 description: Check here if you can become a member today...